Meet our Integrative Team of Practitioners

 Associate Marriage and Family Therapist

-I work somatically and relationally, meaning I hold that the mind and body are intrinsically connected.
 I welcome clients to tell their stories, histories, and important aspects of their life.
 I also invite them to become aware of how they feel as they are sharing with me by tuning into their bodies.
-I welcome them to become more conscious of their five senses–to tune into their body sensations, gestures, breath, emotions, etc. Together, overtime, we discover significant and often transformative information about core patterns, beliefs, and ways of relating to themselves, others, and the world.
+I welcome them to become more conscious of their five senses–to tune into their body sensations, gestures, breath, and emotions.
+Together, overtime, we discover significant and often transformative information about core patterns, beliefs, and ways of relating to themselves, others, and the world.

 Additionally, I am a passionate advocate for social justice and equality for all, which also informs my work and the ways in which I am called to support people.